Changelog

 nnoremap <F6> :LEvalAsync<CR>

-Below we define :C
+define the :C

-command inserting new sections.
+command inserting new python

 command! -buffer -nargs=0 C normal 0i``` python<CR>```<CR><CR>``` result<CR>```<Esc>4k

-We define the :LR
+Below we demonstrate how to define the :LR

-command running first section after the restart.
+command for running first section

 command! -nargs=0 LR LRestart | LEval 0